PEAK-Legacy/PEAK-Rules/README.txt

 code needs to run under 2.3.
 Also, note that with PEAK-Rules, *any* function can be generic: you don't have to predeclare a function as generic.
 (The ``abstract`` decorator is used to declare a function with no *default* method;
-i.e., one that will give a ``NoApplicableMethods`` if no rules match the arguments it's invoked with, as opposed to executing a default implementation.)
+i.e., one that will raise ``NoApplicableMethods`` instead of executing a default implementation, if no rules match the arguments it's invoked with.)

 PEAK-Rules is still under development; it lacks much in the way of error checking, so if you mess up your rules, it may not be obvious where or how you